Help to Buy Scheme

 The information you have provided is verified by an eligible verifier.
 This is the contractor if you are buying a new home, or your solicitor if you are building your home.

 You can get full details of the process from Revenue.

 How do I get the refund?

-If you buy a new build, the refund is paid directly to the builder.
+If you buy a new build, the refund is paid directly to the contractor.
 If you self-build the property, the refund is paid to a bank account you hold with your loan provider.